kkraft7/Scripts/README.txt

-To-DO:
+To-Do:

 * Remove Scripts/NCAA.old (after checking/comparing contents)?
-* Look into what to do about security alerts
+* Look into what to do about GitHub security alerts

 Notes:

+* To push changes do:
 * Not sure why listApp and MPGCalculator are listed as "untracked" when they already map to git repos